convisoappsec/conviso-docs/docs/general/projects_management.md

 ## Introduction

-Projects management in Conviso Platform aims to centralize all projects and exhibit the software failures identified in the security analyses, which may lead to risks and system performance features.

-Manage all security reviews in one place:

-- Code Review;
-- SAST;
-- DAST;
-- Web Penetration Testing;
-- Requirements validation;

-With the **Projects Management** feature, it is possible to create different types of projects, orchestrate data from other tools such as Network scan, SAST, DAST and centralize in one place for proper treatment.
+With the **Projects Management** feature, you can create different types of projects and centralize the results of security analyses, such as code review, SAST, DAST, penetration testing, and requirement validation (Threat Modeling), in one place.

-## Benefits

-The benefits of Projects Management:

-- History timeline by Project;
-- Create different types of Project;
-- Project status;
-- Security Champions;
-- Vulnerability Fix Workflow;
-- Resources;
-- Access management by Project.

-## Projects Management
+## Usage

-Log in to the [Conviso Platform](https://app.convisoappsec.com);

-At the left menu, click on **Projects**.
-At the right panel, select the Project you want to manage or create a new one, by clicking on the **+ New Project** option:
+On the left menu, click on "Projects" to access the centralized dashboard of all your projects.

 <div style={{textAlign: 'center'}}>